tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ## Overview

 Pandas, a Python library built on top of the NumPy library, contains essential tools for anyone working with structured data in Python.
-It has numerous options for data manipulation and analysis tasks and this guide will provide you with the basics in 10 minutes!
-An introduction on the different data structures in pandas will continue into the key data manipulation techniques.
+In just 10 minutes, get started with pandas basics!

 ## Import pandas